MIT

 2.830 Control of Manufacturing Processes *

 Statistical modeling and control in manufacturing processes.
 Use of experimental design and response surface modeling to understand manufacturing process physics.
 Defect and parametric yield modeling and optimization.
-Forms of process control, including statistical process control, run by run and adaptive control, and real-time feedback control.
-Application contexts include semiconductor manufacturing, conventional metal and polymer processing, and emerging micro-nano manufacturing processes.
+Forms of process control include statistical process control, run-by-run and adaptive control, and real-time feedback control.
+Application contexts include semiconductor manufacturing, conventional metal and polymer processing, and emerging micro- and nano-manufacturing processes.

 2.854 Introduction to Manufacturing Systems *

-Provides ways to analyze manufacturing systems in terms of material flow and storage, information flow, capacities, and times and durations of events.
+Provides methods for analyzing manufacturing systems in terms of material flow and storage, information flow, capacities, and the times and durations of events.
 Fundamental topics include probability, inventory and queuing models, forecasting, optimization, process analysis, and linear and dynamic systems.
-Factory planning and scheduling topics include flow planning, bottleneck characterization, buffer and batch-size tactics, seasonal planning, and dynamic behavior of production systems.
+Factory planning and scheduling topics encompass flow planning, bottleneck characterization, buffer and batch-size strategies, seasonal planning, and the dynamic behavior of production systems.

 2.961 Management for Engineers *